nadjazaric/curriculum-hometask/README.md

 ### Create recent.html

 You should have everything you need for the recent.html page!
 Make sure that header, footer, and main section are the same as in home.html.

 Recent.html should list all comments in a table as: the ordinal number, user's name, comment content, and date.

 -Use JavaScript to create table.
 Read comment data from JSON file and create table rows for each array object in json.
 - If the post does not have any comments yet, print the "No comments to show" message.
 - You should also add some css style to make your table look modern.
+- Define funciton recentPage() to render the recent.html page in /recent route

 **Hints**: